SOBotics/Citation-Detector/README.md

 # Citation-Detector

-On Hinduism.SE, users have to cite some authentic sources while answering questions.
+On [Hinduism.SE](https://hinduism.stackexchange.com/), users have to cite some authentic sources while answering questions.
 In other words, users have to backup their answers with someone authentic sources.

-According to the [Official policy of deleting answers that don't cite any sources](http://hinduism.meta.stackexchange.com/q/803/277), whenever an answer found that doesn't cite any sources, it is commented like
+According to the [Official policy of deleting answers that don't cite any sources](http://hinduism.meta.stackexchange.com/q/803/277), whenever an answer is found that does not cite any authentic sources, we have to leave a comment as follows

 > "You should cite some sources..."

-and/or
+and/or the post is annotated with

+> "citation needed".

-> annotated with "citation needed" post notice.
+post notice.

-Now, it is useful if we draw attention towards unsourced answers for following purpose:
+It is useful if we draw attention towards unsourced answers for following purpose:

  1. It can either be improved by including sources i.e users can help OP in finding and citing sources.

- 2. Or such answers may need to be verified if misleading since we don't allow mere personal opinions.
+ 2. Or such answers may need to be verified, if they are misleading since we don't allow personal opinions.

-We have some very useful users in a chatroom who are happy to guide other users.
-They can help to server above mentioned purposes.
+We have some 'happy to help!' users in a chatroom who are happy to guide other users.
+They can help us to serve above mentioned purposes.

 So, I'm thinking to write a chat bot which can do (at least) either of following functions.